The moon was but a chin of gold

 Her dimities of blue.

-We are busy working to bring Emily Dickinson's "The Moon" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Moon" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Moon" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.